-When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
-Set the temperature to High and preheat, lid closed, for 10 to 15 minutes.
+When ready to cook, set grill temperature to High and preheat, lid closed for 15 minutes.

-For the Pulled Pork: Trim pork butt of all excess fat leaving ¼” of the fat cap attached.
-Combine 1 cup apple juice, brown sugar and 1 Tablespoon salt in a small bowl stirring until most of the sugar and salt are dissolved.
+For the Pulled Pork: Trim pork butt of all excess fat leaving 1/4” of the fat cap attached.
+Combine 1 cup apple juice, brown sugar, and 1 Tbsp salt in a small bowl stirring until most of the sugar and salt are dissolved.

 Inject the pork butt every square inch or so with the apple juice mixture.
 Season the exterior of the pork butt with remaining salt and black pepper.

-Place pork butt directly on the grill grate and cook for about 6 hours or until the internal temperature reaches 160 degrees F. Wrap the pork butt in two layers of foil and pour in 1/2 cup of apple juice.
+Place pork butt directly on the grill grate and cook for about 6 hours or until the internal temperature reaches 160℉.
+Wrap the pork butt in two layers of foil and pour in 1/2 cup of apple juice.
 Secure tin foil tightly to contain the apple juice.

-Increase temperature to 275 degrees F and return to grill in a pan large enough to hold the pork butt in case of leaks.
-Cook an additional 3 hours or until internal temperature reaches 205 degrees F.
+Increase temperature to 275℉ and return to grill in a pan large enough to hold the pork butt in case of leaks.
+Cook an additional 3 hours or until internal temperature reaches 205℉.